ictinnovaties-zorg/ReAgent_workflow/readme.md

 In order to get the scripts working you need to:

 - Clone the repo
-- Add the location of the cloned repo to your `$PATH` environment variable.
+- Install the package using:

+    cd ReAgent_scripts
+    pip install .

+This will install the package and the command line script called `reagent`.

 ## Running ReAgent
 Setting up a new ReAgent run is done using the `init` subcommand:

-    reagent.py init run_name bla.json
+    reagent init run_name bla.json

 where: